shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 ## Task \#1: Create Canvas App

-In this task, you will create a canvas app using the phone layout template based on Common Data Service.
-Using Visits as a selected entity from Common Data Service, the template will generate a Gallery - View - Edit app to manage campus visits.
+In this task, you will create a canvas app using the phone layout template based on Microsoft Dataverse .
+Using Visits as a selected table from Dataverse, the template will generate a Gallery - View - Edit app to manage campus visits.

-1. Open your Campus Management solution.
+1. Start creating an app from data

     -   Sign in to <https://make.powerapps.com>

     -   Select your **environment** at the top right if it is not already set to your Practice environment.

-    -   Select **Apps**.

-2. Create new canvas application

-    -   Click **New app** and select **Canvas**.
+    -   Select the **Dataverse** icon within **Start from data** on the Home screen.

+2. Connect to your Visits table

-    -   Select **Phone layout** under **Microsoft Dataverse (Legacy)**.
+    -   Select **+ New connection**

 3. Select **Microsoft Dataverse** connection then click **Create**.

-4. Select **Visits** table
+4. Locate and select **Visits** table

 5. Click **Connect**